-Our draft climate change strategy is a blueprint for collective action and part of a wider conversation about how we work together to reduce our greenhouse gas emissions to minimise future harm, and plan for the ongoing effects of climate change.
-It reinforces Christchurch City Council's commitment to climate change leadership, and is based on the latest scientific advice, underpinned by government legislation, and driven by increased calls for action from the community, who are at the heart of our decision-making.
+Our Climate Resilience Strategy is a framework for collective action and part of a wider conversation about how we work together to reduce our greenhouse gas emissions to minimise future harm, and plan for the ongoing effects of climate change.
+It reinforces Christchurch City Council's commitment to climate change leadership.
+The Strategy is based on the latest scientific advice, underpinned by government legislation, and driven by increased calls for action from the community, who are at the heart of our decision-making.

-This is a long-term framework for Christchurch's climate change journey and we will develop new programmes of work as our understanding of our changing climate and its consequences continues to evolve.
+This is a longterm framework for Christchurch's climate change journey and we will develop new programmes of work as our understanding of our changing climate and its consequences continues to evolve.